 As a study in use and gesture, nine different handle configurations are applied to an archetypal pitcher, creating contrasting opportunities for grasping and pouring.
 A series of cardboard models coupled with an intense and fast moving production technique provided for an exciting dialog between design intent and spontaneity.

-The AGL Table Group is an efficient solution for executive desks, residential dining and conference needs.
+The AGL Table Group offers a solution for conference needs, desks and dining.
 Both powered and non-powered versions utilize an aluminum base to support table surfaces in stone, veneer or formcoat.
 When powered, an arrangement of trays mounted beneath the edge of the table incorporate electrical outlets and enough space to accommodate wires and tablets; the trays are engineered to smoothly handle tangled cords when opening and closing.
 The design brings power access into the personal space of the user while preventing clutter on the table surface.

 Revolver is a four-legged rotating bar stool.
 Through the integration of a ball bearing into the lower ring, the foot rest turns together with the seat, creating a surprising yet functional experience.
 By allowing one's entire body to turn at once Revolver enables what bar stools are best suited for: socializing with friends.
 Available in 76cm and 65cm seat heights.